-For the three months and twelve month periods ended December 31, 2016 the REIT's distributions paid of \$2,234 and \$7,070 exceeded cash flow from operations by \$143 and \$3,502 respectively.
+For the three and nine month periods ended September 30, 2017 and 2016, the REIT's distributions paid or payable exceeded cash flow from operations.
 Distributions in excess of cash flow from operations represent a return of capital, rather than a return on capital, since they represent cash payments in excess of cash generated by the REIT's continuing operations during the respective periods.
 The shortfall of cash flow from operating activities over total distributions is mainly due to the seasonal fluctuations in non-cash working capital, distributions on Class B LP Units that are recorded as reduction of net comprehensive income, the impact of stabilized leasing costs which change with lease maturities and lease renewals, and non-recurring items.
-The excess amounts of \$143 and \$3,502 for the three and twelve month periods ended December 31, 2016 were financed by the REIT's revolving credit facility of \$11.5 million which bears interest at prime plus 157.5 basis points or bankers' acceptance rate plus 257.5 basis points.
+The excess amounts for the three and nine month periods ended September 30, 2017 and 2016 were financed by the REIT's revolving credit facility of \$11,500 which bears interest at prime plus 157.5 basis points or bankers' acceptance rate plus 257.5 basis points and/or cash on hand.
 The REIT has elected to provide distributions partly representing a return of capital in order to maintain the stability of current distribution levels.
 Management believes that the current per Unit level of distributions is sustainable, given that cash flow from operations is expected to improve as the REIT continues its growth.